juxt-site/pass/README.md

 # Site OAuth Client

-This is intended to allow public OAuth2 clients (such as browsers and mobile applications) to acquire access tokens via a Service Worker.
+This library is intended to allow public OAuth2 clients (such as browsers and mobile applications) to acquire access tokens via a Service Worker.
+See https://www.ietf.org/archive/id/draft-ietf-oauth-browser-based-apps-12.html#name-acquiring-tokens-from-a-ser for further discussion.

 ## Usage